An old record is not a data but now defined as a new semantic dataset. i.e. its triples, graphs, links, file formats ... i.e. its revised, vocabulary encoded versions ... ex. data:d2148340 a dcat:dataset. #files:json-ld, ttl, XML # A new method to curate, publish & visualize LOD graphs via CKAN port

 Part 2: Comparing two different data conversion approaches to providing LOD for an archive catalogue -- We show two different scenarios: (1) The LOD catalogue is converted directly from a relational database, and (2) the LOD catalogue is generated from a series of format conversions --- from XML to CSV, and then to RDF.

-Part 4: Using CKAN (The Comprehensive Knowledge Archive Network) as a Linked Data platform -- We briefly introduce CKAN, an open source web-based data portal software package for curating and publishing datasets.
+Part 4: Using CKAN as a Linked Data platform -- We briefly introduce CKAN, an open source web-based data portal software package for curating and publishing datasets.
 CKAN provides data preview, search, and discovery, especially with regard to geospatial datasets.
 We built several extensions to CKAN in order to deposit, publish, browse, and search Linked Data.
 Various Linked Data representations of a catalogue record --- Turtle, RDF/XML, and JSON-LD --- can all be downloaded and reused.

-Part 5: Designing ontologies for data representation and reuse -- We design an ontology voc4odw which includes the following 3 modules:
+Part 5: Designing an ontology for data representation and reuse -- We design an ontology voc4odw which includes the following 3 modules:

 (2) The Curation Model.
 It is responsible for disclosing the identification, classification, and publication of structured records at a curation platform, such as the classification of themes, the assignment of data identifiers, and the publication of datasets.